aws-samples/generative-ai-on-aws-architecture-patterns/content/lab-02/README.md

 You need to provide following parameters to pass to the SAM CloudFormation template:
 - `LLMContextLength`: use default 2048 if you use Falcon 40B endpoint otherwise set accordingly to your LLM of choice
 - `ECRImageURI`: use the ECR URI for `rag-app` image you built in the **Chatbot app** step
+- `KendraRegion`: provide AWS Region name if the Kendra index you created not in the same Region as the app.
+Otherwise leave empty
-- `KendraIndexId`: use the id of the Amazon Kendra index you created
+- `KendraIndexId`: use the id of the Amazon Kendra index
-- `SageMakerLLMEndpointName`: use the endpoint name you created if you use a SageMaker endpoint, otherwise leave it empty
+- `SageMakerLLMEndpointName`: use the endpoint name you created if you use a SageMaker endpoint, otherwise leave it empty if you use Amazon Bedrock
+- `CreateVPC`: Choose `YES` if you want to create a new VPC to host the app, otherwise leave default `NO`.
+In this case the default VPC in the AWS Account will be used
-- `VPCCIDR`: CIDR block for the VPC, you can leave default if there is no conflicts with existing VPCs in your account
+- `VPCCIDR`: CIDR block for the VPC if you choose to create a new VPC, you can leave default if there is no conflicts with existing VPCs in your account

 Please note, if you don't deploy a SageMaker LLM endpoint, you can use Amazon Bedrock API only.